-Corals are the slowest moving Anthozoa as they in fact do not move at all.
+Corals, sea sponges, and mussels are a member of a group of living organisms known as sessile.
+The word "sessile" means that these animals survive without moving at all.
 Corals are invertebrates that primarily live in marine habitats existing as compact colonies of genetically identical polyps.
 Coral reefs reproduce asexually but also breed sexually through spawning.
-Coral reefs are also responsible for providing food and shelter for the other marine species.
-Therefore corals play a significant and crucial role in the marine biodiversity.
+Coral reefs are also responsible for providing food and shelter for the other marine species, playing a significant role in biodiversity.

-Moving at a speed of only 0.000023 m/s, the banana slug is regarded as the slowest moving animal in the world.
-Banana slug (Ariolimax columbianus) is a common name given to the three species of North American terrestrial slug in the Ariolimax genus.
-Banana slugs are mostly yellow in color, and some have brown spots resembling a ripe banana.
+Moving at a speed of only 0.000023 m/s, the banana slug is often regarded as the slowest animal in the world, outside of living organisms who do not move.
+Banana slug (Ariolimax columbianus) is a common name given to the three species of North American terrestrial slugs in the Ariolimax genus.
+Banana slugs are mostly yellow in color, and some have brown spots resembling a ripe banana, hence their name.
 Some banana slugs may also be tan, brown, white or greenish.
-Different slugs change colors depending on moisture levels, light exposure, and food consumption.
-Different colors in slugs also help indicate the age of the slug or whether it is injured or healthy.

 The dwarf seahorse (Hippocampus zosterae) is a special type of seahorse species found close to the shores of the Bahamas and other regions of the US.
 The dwarf seahorse is the world's slowest moving fish, swimming at about 0.01mph.
 Dwarf seahorses tend to stay in a unique place, for that reason the species is mostly threatened by habitat loss.
 Unlike most of the other fish, the dwarf seahorse is monogamous and mates for life.
 The dwarf seahorse is rare and is among the only species of animals on earth where the male bear the offspring.